uviclibraries/transcription/pre-workshop.md

 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on practice with Microsoft 365 and Whisper transcription services to learn to use key features of the software.

-> **Please Note: If you are a UVic staff or faculty member, you will not be able to use the aTrain transcription software on your UVic provided computer, so you would need to install it on a personal laptop**
+> **Please Note: If you are a UVic staff or faculty member, you will not be able to use the aTrain transcription software on your UVic provided computer, so to participate in the workshop you will need to install the software on a personal laptop**

 Here is a link to the [Windows Software](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2){:target="_blank"} & the [Mac Software](https://goodsnooze.gumroad.com/l/macwhisper){:target="_blank"}.
 You will be able to use the Microsoft 365 transcription service without any problems.